o2r-project/erc-checker/README.md

     	pathToReproducedHTML: String,
     	saveFilesOutputPath: String,		// necessary if diff-HTML or check metadata should be saved
     	saveDiffHTML: Boolean,              // default: false
+    	outFileName: String,                // choose a name for diff-HTML (defaults to "diffHTML.html")
     	saveMetadataJSON: Boolean,          // default: false
     	createParentDirectories: Boolean, 	// default: false --- IF outputPath does not yet exist, this flag MUST be set true; otherwise, the check fails
     	quiet: Boolean                      // default: false